sujoff/Epic-vagrant-Tutorial/README.md

 vagrant uses boxes (think of them as pre-packaged virtual machine) to spin up your VM. you can find your favourite boxes at (https://app.vagrantup.com/)

 Being a Gen-z engineer, I generated a vagrantfile with above description using Google Gemini and edited it to Vagrantfile ( yes it don't have any extension).
+OR use Vagrantfile that I've provided above.

 Step 4: Now run `vagrant up`